vKobilarz/pitch-viewer/README.md

 This project was created the test an HOC architecture with contexts on React.
 Using the instrument context as an example, it is following the structure:

 ![image](https://user-images.githubusercontent.com/44646469/145051992-7e5516e2-8e40-4a82-9152-2906b4a53576.png)

+ - On `InstrumentContext`, we have all atributes and functions that are common to all instruments. `instrumentLines` is an example, which is an array with the first note and the length of their line.
+ - `GuitarContent` and `BassContent` is responsible to fetch data of their instruments and initialize the `InstrumentContext`.
+ - `withGuitar` adn `withBass` is a HOC that receives a component and wraps it with the `InstrumentProvider` and matching `Content`.
+ - Finally, the `Instrument` is a generic component that gets the `instrumentLines` from `InstrumentContext` and renders them on the freatboard.